On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Abstract

 \section{Abstract}

 Exact unitary transformations play a central role in the analysis and simulation of many-body quantum systems, yet the conditions under which they can be carried out exactly and efficiently remain incompletely understood.
-We show that exact transformations arise whenever the adjoint action of a unitary’s generator defines a linear map within a finite-dimensional operator space.
-In this regime, the Cayley–Hamilton theorem ensures the existence of a finite-degree polynomial that annihilates the adjoint map, rendering the Baker–Campbell–Hausdorff expansion finite.
+We show that exact transformations arise whenever the adjoint action of a unitary's generator defines a linear map within a finite-dimensional operator space.
+In this regime, there exists a finite-degree polynomial that annihilates the adjoint map, rendering the Baker-Campbell-Hausdorff (BCH) expansion finite.
+We identify the role of Lie algebras and their modules in producing finite BCH expansions in all known cases.
 This perspective brings together previously disparate examples of exact transformations under a single unifying principle and clarifies how algebraic relations between generators and transformed operators determine the polynomial degree of the transformation.
-We illustrate this framework for unitary coupled-cluster and involutory generators, identifying cases in which a single commutator suffices.
-The result establishes clear algebraic criteria for when exact unitary transformations are possible and provides new strategies for reducing their computational cost in quantum simulation.
+We illustrate this framework for previously known cases of efficient unitary transformations including unitary coupled-cluster and Pauli product generators.
+Using this framework, we propose a new class of fermionic generators that can be used for efficient transformations.
+The result establishes sufficient algebraic conditions for when exact unitary transformations are possible and provides new strategies for reducing their computational cost in quantum simulation and constructing feasible unitary transformations.